-As the NSW Greens spokesperson on WestConnex and the Member for Newtown, Jenny has been working alongside community action groups and local residents to highlight the major flaws and devastating impacts of the $16.8 billion dirty tollroad.
+As the former NSW Greens spokesperson on WestConnex and the Member for Newtown, Jenny has worked continuously alongside community action groups and local residents to highlight the major flaws and devastating impacts of the $16.8 billion dirty tollroad.

 The Greens were instrumental in securing an NSW Parliamentary inquiry into the Impact of WestConnex in October 2018.